zeospec/bangalore.python.org.in/_posts/2016-11-19-pandas-workshop.md

 The [November BangPypers workshop](http://www.meetup.com/BangPypers/events/235076152/) happened at the [Clear Tax](http://cleartax.in/) office in Hongasandra.

 The workshop was an introduction to pandas.
-The presenters were [Bargava](https://twitter.com/bargava) and Amith Kapoor(https://twitter.com/amitkaps).
+The presenters were [Bargava](https://twitter.com/bargava) and [Amit Kapoor](https://twitter.com/amitkaps).

 Workshop was started at 9 O clock.
 First half of the workshop was theory.
 They started with a brief explanation about data analysis and why it is required.
 There was a discussion about the real life examples of data analysis.
 Then they showed how to use Jupyter notebook and explained the basics.
 There was break for about 10 minutes.